bxparks/rpn83p/docs/USER_GUIDE.md

 | `LEFT`                | ![Input Cursor Left](images/input-cursor-3.png) |
 | `RIGHT`               | ![Input Cursor Right](images/input-cursor-4.png) |

-When the number of digits exceeds the display limit, the left most or right most character is replaced with an ellipsis character (three dots) to indicate that additional digits have been cropped.
-The `2ND LEFT` and `2ND RIGHT` arrow keys will move the cursor to the beginning or end of the input buffer respectively.
+When the number of digits exceeds the display limit, the left-most or right-most character is replaced with an ellipsis character (three dots) to indicate that additional digits have been cropped.

+The `2ND LEFT` and `2ND RIGHT` arrow keys will move the cursor to the beginning or end of the input buffer respectively, allowing rapid movement of the cursor over a long sequence of input characters.

 | **Keys**              | **Display**|
 | --------------------- | ---------- |